High Functioning Autism Symptoms

 - Problems Processing Physical Sensations

-Diagnosis rates for autism continue to rise, especially as parents and professionals become more familiar with the symptoms for high-functioning autism.
+Diagnosis rates for autism continue to rise, especially as parents and professionals become more familiar with the symptoms of high-functioning autism.
 Many patients are getting the assistance they need to live full, productive lives because their unusual behaviors are no longer seen as simple social awkwardness or eccentricity.
 As more caring medical and mental health professionals learn to recognize the most common symptoms of autism, the number of interventions available to people with autism will rise.

 Although often overlooked, sensitivity to emotions is a common issue for people on the high end of the autism spectrum.
 These individuals can function in day-to-day life but struggle to control their emotions the same way that neurotypical, or non-autistic people, are able to do.
 For example, a frustrating morning experience like running out of milk or being cut off while driving can cause irritability and difficulty concentrating for the rest of the day.
 People with autism may also have unusually intense emotional reactions compared to the rest of the population.